 Here are a few things we did in Asheville, which was not enough:

 Biscuits!
 We had them at Early Girl Eatery, on historic Wall Street in downtown Asheville, and at Biscuit Head, in the West Asheville neighborhood.
-Thank you, Biscuit Head, for the peach rosemary jam and the bacon in my coffee (Maple Bacon Latte)!
-While in West Asheville make sure to stop at the delightful Provisions Mercantile.
+Thank you, Biscuit Head, for the bacon in my coffee (Maple Bacon Latte)!
+While in West Asheville make sure to stop and buy a lot of stuff at the delightful Provisions Mercantile.

 Back to downtown, there’s a self-guided walking history tour of downtown, called The Urban Trail, here.
 And make sure to step inside this very cool early shopping mall, the Grove, with an interesting history.
 Cool shops and restaurants too.

 Biltmore, of course.
 I had not visited since a high school trip and it was both what I remembered and better.
 We did the handheld audio tour, and noticed that we spent much more time at each stop than those who didn’t, in a good way.
 It is truly an American castle.
 We also walked the grounds, but skipped the wine tasting.

 (in case you don't visit during the spring this is what you'll miss)

 And, despite our best intentions to get into one more cool Asheville restaurant, Biltmore is a LOT, so we headed back to the Grove Park Inn to secure a table on the Terrace in order to stay there forever.
 We met some great people doing the same!
 Farewell GPI, until the next time, which I hope is soon.

 One more stop as we drove home, through states #12 and #13, and back to #3 (Indiana).